An (international) internship is a learning experience that exposes students to a career area and allows them to apply classroom knowledge.

 A diverse surrounding in a particular company enables employees to understand international market trends as well as new cultures.

-Multiculturalism brings diversity of sex, race, gender and nationality, but most importantly: diversity of mind.
+Multiculturalism brings a diversity of sex, race, gender, and nationality, but most importantly: diversity of mind.

 For example, Germans will almost always come up with different ideas than Americans.

 But if you ask what six really is, then you are turning the task around to get to a different way of thinking which will go beyond the subject.

 It could be four plus two, or even one plus five.
 Then suddenly, the answer could be anything.
 We all have creativity.
 In each culture, each problem will be solved differently.